HimbeerserverDE/www/static/md/contact.md

 ------

 This is a TLS-like alternative to PGP email encryption that's easier to use.
-I have a certificate, though the CA doesn't accept CSRs.
-Instead they generate the private key for you.
-Because of this *the CA is able to decrypt protected messages*, so please use PGP or Matrix instead if you want true secrecy.
+I used to have a certificate, though the CA doesn't accept CSRs.
+It is for this reason that I've decided to stop supporting S/MIME.
+Please use PGP instead.

 [Return to Index Page](/md/index.md)